Daniel Peinado

-Daniel Peinado is a retired Argentine association football player.
+Daniel Fernando Peinado is a retired Argentine association football player.
 He played professionally in Argentina, Columbia and Major League Soccer.

-In 1986, Peinado began his career with Estudiantes de la Plata in 1986.
+Daniel Peinado began his career with Estudiantes de la Plata in 1986.
 In 1993, he moved to Club Atlético Lanús.
+His nickname is "Chivo" (Billy Goat).

 In 1996, he went on loan to América de Cali.
 On January 23, 1997, Major League Soccer signed Peinado and assigned him to the Dallas Burn.

 On April 26, 1997, Peinado set an MLS record when he committed nine fouls in one half against the Los Angeles Galaxy.

+In 1997 he returned to Argentina to play for Platense, Atlético Tucumán and finish his sporting career at Godoy Cruz in 2002.

 He is a manager for Club Sportivo Independiente.